 - Choose Ophthalmology branch as a specialization in MD/MS

-- Candidates get admission in doctorate level course, are selected on the basis of performance in the qualifying entrance exam.
-There are certain Institutions who conduct their own entrance test for admission doctoral-level courses even after qualifying NEET.
+- Candidates get admission to doctorate level courses, are selected on the basis of performance in the qualifying entrance exam.
+There are certain Institutions that conduct their own entrance test for admission doctoral-level courses even after qualifying NEET.

-- Students get admission after counselling followed by personal interview.
+- Students get admission after counseling followed by personal interviews.

 Some basic topics cover Ophthalmology are as follows: